- 1. A human being especially a person as distinguished from an animal or alien

 - 19. It is an obligation for it's the responsibility of everyone

-A) Huma rights as a Right B) Human rights C) Human rights as an obligation
+A) Huma rights as a Right B) Human rights as an obligation C) Human rights

 - 20. State assume particular obligations and duties under international law to Respect , to protect and to promote Human rights

-A) Responsibility B) Universality C) Individuality
+A) Universality B) Responsibility C) Individuality

 - 21. God-given rights and acknowledged as morally good.
 They are unwritten but prevail as a norm of society.
 Ex: right to life, liberty and right to property